 I was privileged to interview the lovely ambassador for Christ and pageant princess, Victoria J. Mangham.

-Victoria is young lady I admire for her poise, faith in Christ, and positive example she lives out for other women.
+Victoria is a young lady I admire for her poise, faith in Christ, and positive example she lives out for other women.
 It just seemed right that Victoria would be the first young woman chosen to be cast in the ‘Real Life Model Me Girl’ spotlight.

 Victoria’s tweets via @MissTori_J come highly recommended because they are positively joyful.

 Model Me Girl: Can you tell us a little about yourself?

 Victoria: My name is Victoria J. Mangham and [at the time of this interview] I am currently 20 years old.
 I love God, fashion, blogging, and sharing my love for Christ.
 I have a shoe addiction, and I love to shop.
 I have been a pageant girl for the past ten years and am currently 2012 Miss Michigan under the National American Miss pageant system and 2012 National Sparkle Success under the Sparkle Success pageant system.
 I am a pageant coach, and have a HUGE love for volunteerism.
 I am also a strong believer that you are able to do ALL things through Christ.